 Less stuff means less to clean

 Don’t worry, I’m not tricking you into a minimalism post (this time) but this one is easy to see.
-Less toys means less clean up.
-Less knick knacks means less dusting.
-Less products means less organizing.
-It doesn’t super work with dishes but if you have less clothes you are doing more frequent, but small loads of laundry.
+Fewer toys means less clean up.
+Fewer knick knacks means less dusting.
+Fewer products means less organizing.
+It doesn’t super work with dishes but if you have fewer clothes you are doing more frequent, but small loads of laundry.
 Less house means less floors/walls/windows to clean!

 Keep your surfaces clear